vikasmalik22/Traffic_Sign_Classifier/README.md

 After not able to achieve the desired results I completely changed my model to GoogLeNet which uses inception module implementation.

 ##### Which parameters were tuned?
 How were they adjusted and why?
 Epoch, learning rate, batch size, and drop out probability were all parameters tuned along with the number of random modifications to generate more image data was tuned.
 For Epoch, I started with the bigger number but since the model accuracy didn't improve after certain epochs I decided to reduce it.
 The batch size was not changed much I just changed it within the range of 100 - 128.
 The learning rate I chose initally was .001 which is the standard starting rate generally used, but as I was not getting better accuracy I tuned it to 0.0005 and it helped me in improving the accuracy of the data.
 The dropout probability I left mainly unchanged and kept it as standard value of 0.5.
+Dropout lets the Network to never rely on any given activation to be present because they might be terminated at any given time.
+So it is foreced to learn a redundant representation of everything to make sure that at least some of the information remains.
+It makes the network more robust & prevents overfitting.
 The most important factor was generating and preprocessing or creating jittered dataset randomly which helped in achieving much better results.

 ##### What are some of the important design choices and why were they chosen?
 There were few important design choices and they were chosen based on the trial and error based approach and also what many blogs and reseacrch papers recommended.
 1. Fine Tuning and generating the extra dataset from the existing one.
 So that the model can train and learn well.
 2. The CNN architecture itself.
 In this case GoogLeNet with inception features.
+Maxpooling -> the benefit of the max pooling operation is to reduce the size of the input, and allow the neural network to focus on only the most important elements.
+Max pooling does this by only retaining the maximum value for each filtered area, and removing the remaining values.
 3. Playing around with the parameters and hyperparameters.

 ##### If a well known architecture was chosen: